fydsa/hCard-builder/README.md

 ## Run

 To run the application using Docker, ensure you have Docker installed.
-If you have Docker, execute the following command:
+If you have Docker, execute the following commands:

+`docker build -t domain-test:1.0.0 .`

 `docker run --publish 3000:3000 domain-test:1.0.0`